 I like to use refined coconut oil as it doesn't have a coconut taste.
 If that doesn't bother you, virgin coconut oil also works just as well in this recipe!

 If you want to keep this dish oil-free, dip the tofu in almond milk or any plant-based milk for a similar, yet slightly less crispy, baked tofu.
+This also makes this tofu parmesan lower in fat and calories.

 Personally, I love Jovial or Ancient Harvest.
 However, use whatever pasta brand you love!